marcus7070/gmcode/README.md

 # gmcode

-Python helper for writing g-code
+Python helper for writing g-code.
+Absolutely a work in progress.
+Not ready for use.

 ## Motivation